 On a national level, this myth encourages some to believe we don’t need to cooperate with other nations, that we can go it alone.
 After all, we are powerful and wealthy, self-reliant in food and energy production, leaders in technology and business.

 Questioning the myth of the rugged individual can seem almost unpatriotic.

 But we also have a deeper-rooted narrative that speaks to our INTERdependence.
 As the Declaration of Independence was being signed, Benjamin Franklin observed that, “We must, indeed, all hang together, or most assuredly we shall all hang separately.”
-Our interdependence was reinforced when Abraham Lincoln refused to accept the idea that individual States could leave the Union.
-And it was echoed in Franklin D. Roosevelt’s first Inaugural Address, in the midst of the Great Depression, when he said, “We now realize as we have never realized before our interdependence on each other; that we cannot merely take but we must give as well.”
+Franklin D. Roosevelt memorably reminded us of our mutual dependence in his first Inaugural Address, in the midst of the Great Depression, when he said, “We now realize as we have never realized before our interdependence on each other; that we cannot merely take but we must give as well.”

-Sustainable Business Partners was recently certified as a B Corporation.
-In that process, we added our signature to the B Corp Declaration of Interdependence, which affirms, among other things:
+Sustainable Business Partners is a certified B Corporation.
+In the certification process, we added our signature to the B Corp Declaration of Interdependence, which affirms, among other things:

 - “That we must be the change we seek in the world.

 - “That all business ought to be conducted as if people and place mattered.